 Nevertheless, the CWUMPO and the SFO provide a number of exemptions in respect of the above requirements.
 The following two exemptions are often sought by the parties in a securitisation:

 In addition, the Listing Rules on the listing of debt securities offered to professional investors of the Hong Kong Stock Exchange set out new disclosure and publication requirements applicable to new issuances and new continuing obligations (applicable to both new and existing issuances), effective from 1 November 2020.
 For example, issuers (and guarantors, where applicable) are required to:

 The Code on Unlisted Structured Investment Products promulgated by the SFC also sets forth certain disclosure requirements that might be applicable in a securitisation transaction in Hong Kong.
 For instance, the prospectus for the debt securities should contain a description of the key components of the transaction structure, a description of the events of default in which the debt securities may be terminated before the scheduled maturity and the rights of the investors in the event of such termination.

 As noted above, a prospectus is used to satisfy the disclosure requirements.
-The prospectus typically summarises the transaction structure, describes the relevant parties and the terms and conditions of the notes, and lays out the risks that might be involved in investing in the notes for the investors’ attention.
+The prospectus typically summarises the transaction structure, describes the relevant parties, the characteristics of the securitised assets and the terms and conditions of the notes, and lays out the risks that might be involved in investing in the notes for the investors’ attention.

 Where a prospectus is not explicitly required under the law (eg, in certain private issuances), an offering circular or offering memorandum is normally produced for disclosure to investors.
 Contents typically follow those in public transactions.